flat2010/Aimales/README.md

 ### date: 2017-10-12

-### attention: DO NOT COPY OR USE WITHOUT PERMISSION!
+### Attention: DO NOT COPY OR USE WITHOUT PERMISSION!

 ### Aimales
 Aimales is a integrated paltform contains ML、DL、RL。